dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 The class of objects that are used for inter-thread synchronization.

-There is no explicit mechanism in the library to block on a number of synchronization objects simultaneously, until synchronization can be achieved with one of them.
+There is no explicit mechanism in the module to block on a number of synchronization objects simultaneously, until synchronization can be achieved with one of them.
 This mechanism can be implemented by creating a new thread to wait for each synchronization object, and arranging for